tickBit/Amiga-PlayVideo/README.md

 There the first `-r 7` is the input frame rate, and second `-r 7` is the output frame rate.

-`PlayVideo.c` was made only in small video files (in terms on file size) in mind.
+`PlayVideo.c` was made for only in small video files (in terms on file size) in mind.

 ## Picture